Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 Well, the list looks small but it starts to feel huge with every new project that I start.
 Repeating same tasks over and over again.
 Things needs to be automated, luckily CMake comes to rescue.

-Let's assume we will be using [SDL](https://www.libsdl.org/) library for handling window creation stuff in our project.
+For the sake of simplicity, let's assume we will be using [SDL](https://www.libsdl.org/) library for handling window creation stuff in our project.

 Well, first take a look at downloading and extracting operations with CMake.